How To Remove Mould Spores From The Air

 - Know when to call in the professionals

-Here at ICE Cleaning, we are mould removal specialists and have helped both commercial and domestic clients with this issue.
-We can significantly improve the air quality in your property with our remediation services, and have years of experience in providing excellent results for customers.
-Get in touch with us today on 0208 066 0360 or enquiries@icecleaning.co.uk to book your mould removal - we are able to be on site in just an hour in cases of emergency to help you.
+Here at ICE Cleaning, we are mould removal specialists and specialise in discovering the source of mould and eradicating it thoroughly.
+Our Dewpoint-accredited technicians can significantly improve the air quality in your property with our remediation services, and have years of experience in providing excellent results for customers.

-They can be found everywhere: they float in the air of every type of climate.
-Believe it or not, various mould fungi are actually incredibly beneficial to us humans, such as penicillin.
+Mould spores are produced by existing mould and can be found everywhere.
+They are airborne and linger in the air in any climate.
+Various mould fungi are incredibly beneficial to us humans, such as penicillin.

-Small amounts of mould spores aren’t harmful.
+Small amounts of mould spores are not harmful.
 We naturally breathe in non-hazardous particles every day.
 However, when large amounts of airborne spores land on damp spots within your home, issues may arise if they are not dealt with promptly.

 How long do mould spores stay in the air?

 A high concentration of these units can be extremely hazardous to humans.
-No matter how healthy the individual, it is essential to treat all forms of mould.
+Those with allergies or sensitivity to mould could begin showing symptoms like:

 Do air purifiers remove mould spores?